TerkumaAmos/TerkumaAmos/README.md

    Hi There, I'm AMOS AGBER TERKUMA 👋
-- 🌱 I’m Currently Learning Flutter And Dart.
+- 👨‍🎓 I’m Currently Learning Flutter And Dart.
 - 🤝 I’m Looking To Collaborate With Flutter Developers And Software Engineers.
 - 📫 How to reach me https://linktr.ee/t.e.c.h_uma
 - 📝 Ask Me About Flutter, Dart And Tech Related Stuff.
-- 😄 Pronouns: He/Him
+- 🙎🏽‍♂️ Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I will choose a programming tutorial over a movie any day any time!.